AlikhanZhumabayev/Skin-Disease-Detector/readme.md

 # Skin Disease Classification

  This model classifies skin conditions from images.
-It aims to differentiate between:
+It should differentiate between:

 -Acne